thanasisn/SDR_enhancement_LAP/SUBMISSION_03/article_AB_10-10-2024_NA.md

 simulated yearly averaged GHI to derive the long-term change in GHI due to aerosols:

-where $x$ is the year in decimal form.
+where $x$ the year as a continuous variable.
 The resulting change in
 $\text{GHI}_{\text{ref}}$ ranges between $- 1.88\text{\%}$ in 1994 and
 $- 0.19\text{\%}$ in the end of 2023, peaking at $0.23\text{\%}$ in the
 mid-2020.
 Finally, we applied these long-term changes of Equation to the